-Under the second Trump administration, the country is likely to see unprecedented changes in immigration laws and policies.
+Under the second Trump administration, the country is seeing unprecedented changes in immigration laws and policies.
 Mass deportation, challenges to birthright citizenship, the potential defunding of sanctuary cities, and many other issues are at stake.
-To help teachers understand and explore these issues with their students from a historical perspective, Global Boston is compiling a list of relevant resources.
-We’ll also include information for teachers on supporting immigrant-origin students in these stressful times.
+To help teachers understand and explore these issues with their students from a historical perspective, Global Boston has compiled a list of relevant resources.
+We also include information for teachers on supporting immigrant-origin students in these stressful times.
+For up-to-date information on changing immigration policies and responses in greater Boston, see our Latest News page.

 Five Historical Lessons for Illuminating Today’s Policy Debates